 The A List

-Friendship, romance, betrayal and dark secrets in coming of age drama The A List
+Friendship, romance, betrayal and a whole host of dark secrets are at the heart of new BBC coming of age drama The A List.

 Landing on BBC iPlayer as a complete boxset, The A List (13x25’) explores the lives, loves and pasts of a group of teens in an intense crucible of powerful and addictive drama.